atriplex-co/hyalus-desktop/README.md

 ## Hacking

+* Please format/lint your code before making a PR.
-Setting up a basic development enviornment can be done like this.
+* Setting up a basic development enviornment can be done like this.

 1. Spin up a MongoDB container.